Skip to contents

 Transforming Texts into Numbers

 aifeducation supports the use of pre-trained transformer models provided by Hugging Face and the creation of new transformers, allowing educators and researchers to develop specialized and domain-specific models.
+See 04 Model configuration for details about the configuration of a new model.

 The package supports the analysis of long texts.
-Depending on the method, long texts are transformed into vectors at once or, if too long, are split into several chunks which results in a sequence of vectors.
+Depending on the method, long texts are transformed into vectors at once, or, if too long, are split into several chunks which results in a sequence of vectors.

 Training AI under Challenging Conditions